StarGate01/smartfield-firmware/README.md

 Edit the `platformio.ini` file and change the `board_build.arduino.lorawan.region` to the correct frequency band for your country.

+Attach a serial monitor and read the Device EUI after a reset.
+Then set the device EUI in the TTN console, use OTAA and MAC 1.0.2 .

 Use the PlatformIO menu to compile and upload the code.